Andy's Technotes Home

 Here is a basic description for NTP.

-Having all devices on the network consistently on the 'real' time will help prevent/limit finger pointing, gives you precise references for troubleshooting, is an industry best practice from several angles, and is now so easily done that there is no real excuse to avoid it.
+Having all devices on the network consistently on the 'real' time will help prevent/limit finger pointing, gives you precise references for troubleshooting, is an industry best practice from several angles, is so easily done (been so for decades) that there is no real excuse to avoid it.
 Many security systems (especially in the cloud) are now getting so picky that they fail if time drifts too far.

-Note that almost all devices with an internal clock are no more accurate than a 5 dollar watch and their time will drift depending on temperature.
+Note that almost all devices with an internal clock are no more accurate than a 5 dollar watch, and their time will drift depending on temperature.
 At the molecular and atomic level, temperature and vibration are essentially synonymous, and all digital time keepers simply count the vibrations of a crystal or atom, so if the temperate varies, then so will the time.
-For more info on this or other time topics, just ask Andy who's roots on the topic go back to the early 1970's when his dad designed and built a couple of atomic time keepers that look like clocks to most people.
+For more info on this or other time topics, just ask Andy, whose roots on the topic go back to the early 1970s when his dad designed and built a couple of atomic timekeepers that look like clocks to most people.

 Pick one to three always on systems to be your NTP servers that get their time from Secondary servers on the internet, preferably from your ISP or at least fairly local to your location.
 And then have everything point to those internal NTP servers whether they are Windows or Linux servers or your advanced router.